nathaneltitane/dextop/README.md

 ### Software requirements:

 Dextop uses the X11 virtual framebuffer 'xvfb' alongside the X11 VNC server 'x11vnc' to turn your Android device into a desktop workstation and let you access both the Termux and container side using a graphical interface.
-Think of the expreience as setting up a Virtual Machine on a normal computer and accessing it through the application's viewer.
+Think of the experience as setting up a Virtual Machine on a normal computer and accessing it through the application's viewer.

 To proceed, install the following on your android device: